Set of 10 Carbide Burs - Set $23

 About Carving Burs: Which type is right for you and your project?

 Most burs that are included in a typical rotary tool kit are intended for general household use, and many are unsuitable for gourd carving.
-The descriptions below will help you to choose the appropriate burs, you can also find more in depth descriptions on pages 29-31 of Bonnie Gibson's book "Gourds with Southwest Motifs" .
+The descriptions below will help you to choose the appropriate burs; you can also find more in depth descriptions on pages 29-31 of Bonnie Gibson's book "Gourds with Southwest Motifs" .

-Note: I have been carving wood and gourds for over 25 years.
-All of the burs shown below are pieces I have used and tested myself.
+Note: Bonnie has been carving wood and gourds for over 30 years.
+All of the burs shown below are pieces she has used and tested herself.